Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 12 April 2026 05.46.55 UTC
+- WIB: Minggu, 12 April 2026 06.47.27 UTC
-- WITA: Minggu, 12 April 2026 06.46.55 UTC
+- WITA: Minggu, 12 April 2026 07.47.27 UTC
-- WIT: Minggu, 12 April 2026 07.46.55 UTC
+- WIT: Minggu, 12 April 2026 08.47.27 UTC

 Kutipan Inspiratif:
-"This is not the end, this is not even the beginning of the end, this is just perhaps the end of the beginning."
+"Success is no accident.
+It is hard work, perseverance, learning, studying, sacrifice and most of all, love of what you are doing or learning to do."

-Kategori: inspirational
+Kategori: success